 Gender (Moderator Variable): Measured as a dichotomous variable using the NSCH item on which respondents are asked to report on the sex of the child (male/female), and is congruent with the measurement method of the survey (Health Resources and Services Administration & U.S. Census Bureau, 2024).

-Urbanicity (Moderator Variable): The geographical location of the child based on the NSCH into metropolitan statistical area (MSA) vs. non-MSA (rural) in line with the rural-urban classification in the same analyses of previous studies with NSCH data (Crouch et al., 2023; Foster et al., 2020).
+Urbanicity (Moderator Variable): The geographical location of the child based on the NSCH metropolitan statistical area (MSA) vs. non-MSA (rural) in line with the rural-urban classification in the same analyses of previous studies with NSCH data (Crouch et al., 2023; Foster et al., 2020).

 Socioeconomic Status (Covariate): Operationalized as a percentage of the federal poverty level (FPL) of household income, a continuous variable in the NSCH, with four levels of analysis (less than 100% FPL, 100–199% FPL, 200–399% FPL and 400% or more FPL) (Health Resources and Services Administration & U.S. Census Bureau, 2024).